ScadeBlock/M3Q/Main/Version/Release/INFO.md

-# M3Q 1.0.3
+# M3Q 1.0.4
-Updates:
-+ Easy GUI - Changed from Config Slider to TextInput
++ Added Texture Fix(Reduce game's grapic quality but it will improve performance)
-+ Added Lazy Render [BETA] - Remove Render of screen when it's unactive (Can caused some grapic problems)
++ Lazy Render is ends of beta
-+ Added Click TP - Control + click to tp anywhere you want
-+ Added AntiExploit Bypasser